Three dates in. Everything's perfect. Then you do it again.

 You merge so completely there’s no “you” left to love.
 They’re dating their own reflection.

-“I’m just easygoing”—No, you’re hiding.
+“I’m just easygoing.”
+No, you’re hiding.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-From: “My needs create problems”
+From: “My needs create problems” To: “My truth creates connection”

-Real harmony includes all voices—especially yours.
+Real harmony includes all voices, especially yours.
 Peace without presence is just absence.

 First Date Strategy for Type 9s